 Bringing your rabbit indoors is the best and most simple option as an alternative to weatherproofing your rabbit hutch.
 Understandably not everyone has this option.
 If it is an option for you, this would cut down greatly on the amount of preparation you make to weatherproof your rabbit hutch.

-Once you have determined the amount of weather proofing that is needed for your specific climate, you are now ready to dive into the project of actually weatherproofing your rabbit hutch.
-Because every ones climate is different, we will outline here the main things to do to protect your hutch and your rabbit from inclimate weather.
+Once you have determined the amount of weatherproofing that is needed for your specific climate, you are now ready to dive into the project of actually weatherproofing your rabbit hutch.
+Because climates are different, we will outline here the main things to do to protect your hutch and your rabbit from inclimate weather.

 Elevate it from the Ground

 First and foremost, when building a hutch you should if at all possible keep it up off the ground.
 In winter months the ground freezes and when it rains it becomes wet and muddy.
 If your hutch is on the ground it will make it much more difficult to keep your rabbit dry and warm.

 By simply building your hutch up on stilts you will eliminate this problem and find it much easier to regulate the temperature of your hutch.
 Also, it is important that you build your hutch out of pressure-treated wood.
 This will help seal out any moisture and prevent your hutch from breaking down over the years.